wichayutdew/paidy-assignment/README.md

 ## [Handle Errors](https://github.com/wichayutdew/paidy-assignment/pull/4)
 > As checked in the original code, the service does not handle errors properly.
 This is to ensure the API do throws appropriate/actionable errors to users when not working as expected
 - Implement request parameters validation
+  - *Assumption here is the Currency in [Currency.scala](forex-mtl/src/main/scala/forex/domain/Currency.scala) Class consists all the valid currencies and nothing more.
 - Implement appropriate error handler returns from service level
+  - As OneFrame API is still Dummy, the error is not being thrown in service yet.
 ## Initiate test framework with Scalatest
 > Set up the test framework to ensure the code is covered by tests
 ## Connect to One Frame API